Log request and response data to Syslog.

 client_ip

-contains the UTC timestamp of when the request has started to be processed.
+: The unix timestamp of when the request has started to be processed. -

 Log plugins enabled on services and routes contain information about the service or route.